 Include an RSNXE.

-Include a Diffie-Hellman Parameter element.
+Include a Diffie-Hellman/ML-KEM Parameter element.

-Select a finite cyclic group in the Diffie-Hellman Parameter element from the dot11RSNAConfigDLCGroupTable that is at least of the security strength provided by the AKM and cipher suites.
+If the AKM is not AKM 00-0F-AC:<ANA#1> or AKM 00-0F-AC:<ANA#2> , select a finite cyclic group in the Diffie-Hellman/ML-KEM Parameter element from the dot11RSNAConfigDLCGroupTable that is at least of the security strength provided by the AKM and cipher suites.

+If the AKM is AKM 00-0F-AC:<ANA#1> or AKM 00-0F-AC:<ANA#2>, indicate ML-KEM-1024 in the Group/ML-KEM field of the Diffie-Hellman/ML-KEM Parameter element

-With the chosen finite cyclic group, generate an ephemeral (random) private key, use the selected group’s scalar operation (see 12.4.4.1 (General)) with the private key to generate its ephemeral public key, and indicate the ephemeral public key in the Diffie-Hellman Parameter element.
+If the AKM is not AKM 00-0F-AC:<ANA#1> or AKM 00-0F-AC:<ANA#2>, with the chosen finite cyclic group, generate an ephemeral (random) private key, use the selected group’s scalar operation (see 12.4.4.1 (General)) with the private key to generate its ephemeral public key, and indicate the ephemeral public key in the Diffie-Hellman/ML-KEM Parameter element.

+If the AKM is AKM 00-0F-AC:<ANA#1> or AKM 00-0F-AC:<ANA#2>, generate the ephemeral decapsulation key and the ephemeral encapsulation key using the ML-KEM key generation algorithm, and indicate the ephemeral encapsulation key in the Diffie-Hellman/ML-KEM Parameter element.

-Otherwise, an originator that sets dot11EPPReAssociationFrameEncryptionSupportActivated to false or does not receive the RSNXE from the responder with the (Re)Association Frame Encryption Support field set to 1 shall not include a Diffie-Hellman Parameter element nor an RSNE nor an RSNXE nor a Nonce element in the first Authentication frame for IEEE 802.1X authentication.
+Otherwise, an originator that sets dot11EPPReAssociationFrameEncryptionSupportActivated to false or does not receive the RSNXE from the responder with the (Re)Association Frame Encryption Support field set to 1 shall not include a Diffie-Hellman/ML-KEM Parameter element nor an RSNE nor an RSNXE nor a Nonce element in the first Authentication frame for IEEE 802.1X authentication.

 For the purpose of interoperability, an authenticator and a supplicant shall support group 19, an ECC group defined over a 256-bit prime order field.

-A responder that sets the (Re)Association Frame Encryption Support field in the RSNXE to 1 receives the first Authentication frame with a Nonce element, RSNE, RSNXE, and a Diffie-Hellman Parameter element shall:
+A responder that sets the (Re)Association Frame Encryption Support field in the RSNXE to 1 receives the first Authentication frame with a Nonce element, RSNE, RSNXE, and a Diffie-Hellman/ML-KEM Parameter element shall:

 Verify that the AKM indicated in the RSNE is supported.
 Otherwise, the responder shall reject the first message with status code set to STATUS_INVALID_AKMP.